 - After a test session is prepared, it can then be started.
 Test sessions should be started on the day of testing before students log in to test.
-You can start test sessions one at a time or start multiple sessions at the same time. - Verify Spring 2023 Summative is selected. - From the Testing dropdown, select Sessions. - Search for session(s).
-Click the Search dropdown to Search for all sessions. - Check session(s). - Select Go to Students in Sessions.

-Select the Start Session button.
+You can start test sessions one at a time or start multiple sessions at the same time. - Verify Spring 2024 Summative is selected. - From the Testing dropdown, select Sessions. - Search for session(s).
+Click the Search dropdown to Search for all sessions. - Check session(s). - Select Go to Students in Sessions. - Verify the test session(s) you want to prepare is selected under Session List.
+Select "Combined View" to prepare more than one session. - Select the Start Session button.
 (Students will log in with their student testing ticket after the test session has been started.